hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ### Creating a Feedback Search

-This will combine our query and results snippets together in one screen.
+This will combine our query and results Snippets together in one Screen.

 Handlebars: